-TIA is working on a major project for 2018-19 to better tell the 'Tourism Story' - by proactively creating positive tourism content for traditional and social media, and empowering industry members to act as advocates to positively influence the discourse on tourism, widening external support and contributing to maintenance of the industry's social licence.
+In 2018 TIA started working on a major project to better tell the 'Tourism Story' - by proactively creating positive tourism content for traditional and social media, and empowering industry members to act as advocates to positively influence the discourse on tourism, widening external support and contributing to maintenance of the industry's social licence.

 Host community support vital

 The ongoing support of host communities is a key element of the New Zealand Tourism Sustainability Commitment.
 Welcoming, supportive communities are a vital part of what New Zealand has to offer our visitors.
 Truly sustainable tourism businesses have to find ways to protect and enhance their social licence to operate within their local communities.

 The 'Tourism Story' project will help ensure all communities across the country and in all sectors of business and government understand what the tourism industry is and the value it provides.